- Need Help?

-Benefits for eligible employees: • Medical• Dental• Long Term Disability• Basic Life Insurance • 401(k)• Paid Vacation & Sick Leave• Paid Holidays • Flexible Shifts • Wellness Program.
+Benefits for eligible employees: • Medical• Dental• Long Term Disability• Basic Life Insurance • 401(k)• Paid Vacation & Sick Leave• Paid Holidays • Flexible Shifts • Part Time & Wellness Program.
 Rewarding career opportunities and we'd love to hear from you!

 Please view the job descriptions for a link on how to apply.

 Hopelink is an equal opportunity employer committed to workforce diversity.

 Summary: Hopelink is the largest nonprofit in the area, serving homeless and low-income families since 1971.
 Hopelink programs focus on helping individuals to achieve stability and gain the skills needed to exit poverty for good.
 The Customer Service Representative works closely with clients over the telephone in a nonprofit call center environment to determine eligibility for transportation and other services.
 Join a team of co-workers passionate about Hopelink’s vision to end poverty and promote self-sufficiency for all members of our community.
 The Customer Service Representative accurately configures account information in the database and develops an appropriate solution with the client to meet to their needs.
 Serves as first level of client complaint resolution.